imdominicreed/ChessEngine/README.md

 How to run

- You can make a bot account on Lichess and put in your API key, or you can go on Lichess and challenge my bot.
+ You can make a bot account on Lichess and put in your API key, or you can go on Lichess and challenge my bot on lichess dominicreedbot.

 How it is made